 Crowdfunding to help a friend or family member is an amazing gesture.
-Whether they are facing unexpected medical costs, legal costs, have a business that undergoing hardship (or desperately needs to expand), are in need of money to achieve or save something very dear to them a fundraising campaign can not only be an amazing experience of love and support, it can literally be life-changing.
+Whether they are facing unexpected medical costs, legal costs, have a business that is undergoing hardship, or are in need of money for another personal cause, a fundraising campaign can be life-changing.

-Although we don’t know for sure, our years of experience and feedback from fundraisers suggests that when a campaign is created for someone else, it immediately tells potential donors that someone is trying to help someone else (one of the most basic elements of humanity), this often ignites an urge to help in others.
+Our years of experience and feedback from fundraisers suggests that when a campaign is created for someone else, it immediately strikes a cord with potential donors.
+It connects with our deepest sense of humanity and often ignites our compassion, and urge to help others.

-Think about it; If a parent has lost a child in a busy area, and is looking around for the child and asking people if they have seen the child, people who do not know this person, and will probably never meet them again, will automatically start helping or comforting them, or at the very least start telling others to look out for that child.
-They want to help and support the person asking for help AND they want to help the person who is the subject of concern.
+Think about it; If a parent has lost a child in a busy area, people they don’t know will automatically start helping or comforting them.
+They want to help and support the person asking for help, AND they want to help the person who is the subject of concern.

-Please note; if you are not directly associated with the intended recipient of the funds, or are aware that they do not wish their issue to become the subject of a fundraising campaign, you should respect their wishes.
+Please note: if you are not directly associated with the intended recipient of the funds or are aware that they do not wish their issue to become the subject of a fundraising campaign, you should respect their wishes.
 Don’t go ahead unless you feel sure that they would be happy with your actions.

-We suspect part of the success of campaigns such as these is because of the excitement around raising money for someone that doesn’t know what’s being done behind the scenes to help.
-Imagine their surprise when they realize that the financial burden that they thought they had no longer exists – and you were a part of that happening!
+We suspect that part of the success of campaigns such as these is the excitement around raising money for someone who doesn’t know what’s being done.
+Imagine their surprise when they realise that the financial burden they thought they had no longer exists – and you were a part of that happening!

 We regularly receive emails from people in desperate situations, asking for help or guidance with raising funds to help themselves.
-However, they are so constricted by their situation they literally do not have the time or energy to focus on managing a fundraising campaign too.
+However, they are so constricted by their situation that they don’t have the time or energy to focus on managing a fundraising campaign.
 This can lead to a downward spiral of despair.
-When we suggest asking someone close to help with the campaign to help ease the burden it is as if the curtain has been lifted and they start to realise they don’t HAVE to do it alone.
+When we suggest asking someone close to help with the campaign, it’s as if the curtain has been lifted, and they start to realise they don’t HAVE to do it alone.

 So how do you go about starting a fundraiser for a family or friend in need?
 Thankfully, our website makes it quick and easy.
 Here’s how: